Hood College Faculty members Jennifer Cuddapah Ed.D., Jiang Li, Ph.D. and Marisel Torres-Crespo, Ph.D. have been awarded a grant from…

-Our faculty help students pursue their passions through real-world experiences that enhance classroom instruction.
-Students work side-by-side with scientists and professors conducting research, intern in local professional development schools and study abroad to gain marketable skills and professional experience.
+Our faculty help students pursue their passions through real-world experiences that complement classroom instruction.
+Students work side-by-side with scientists and professors conducting research, intern at local professional development schools and study abroad to gain marketable skills and professional experience.

 As a pillar of our strategic plan, we see partnerships as a way to "expand applied learning opportunities for students, and enrich and serve Hood College and the Frederick community."

 Hood College and the Frederick National Laboratory for Cancer Research partnered in 2018 to expand research and training opportunities for undergraduate and graduate students at the Frederick National Laboratory and provide professional development programs for Hood faculty and national laboratory staff.
 A three-year Memorandum of Understanding was signed by Ethan Dmitrovsky, M.D., laboratory director of the Frederick National Laboratory, and Hood College President Andrea Chapdelaine (left).